Eight months ago Lexham Insurance set out to find the most beloved classic scooter in existence with a series of online polls.

-These being two of the most famous names in scooter production, Vespa and Lambretta.
-Both 200cc variations, further indicating the UK's traditional preference for the larger sized classic scooters.
+These are two of the most famous names in scooter production, Vespa and Lambretta.
+Both 200cc variations, further indicating the UK's traditional preference for the larger-sized classic scooters.
 Each represents the defining scooter of its generation, both iconic in mod culture.
 It's really no surprise they couldn't be pulled apart.
 So let's have a closer look at our Scooterwars champions...

 The engine of the SX200 was the most powerful of the Innocenti line, just beating the previous TV model to reach 11bhp with a top speed of 66mph and 93mpg, a level of economic value most modern commuters still struggle to achieve.

-Production of the Lambretta SX200 ran until 1969 where it was decided the cost was simply too high to maintain but over 20 thousand models were built during that time and it remains a highly sought after classic.
+Production of the Lambretta SX200 ran until 1969 when it was decided the cost was simply too high to maintain but over 20 thousand models were built during that time and it remains a highly sought-after classic.
 At the time production ceased, mod culture was already in decline as the original mods were growing up, starting families and the youth began to move more towards psychedelic and hippie fashion.

 The Lambretta SX200 came at the very height of Mod culture and was the top of the Innocenti line, representing the very pinnacle of scooters of its era and is still fondly remembered by the original generation of mods and revivalists alike.
 It's no wonder it made the final of our classic scooter contest and makes a very worthy champion.

 Just like the SX200 our other champion, Vespa's PX 200 is irreversibly tied to fashion and culture.
 In the late 1970s, a mod revival bloomed, inspired by mod-influenced bands such as the Jam and the seminal film Quadrophenia based on The Who's rock opera of the same name.
 A whole new generation fell in love with mod culture and with it Italian scooters.